Punjab 1984: Plot

 The film starts with a scene on 4 June 1984, during Operation Blue Star.
-A group of pilgrims are locked inside a room in the parkarma, mostly elderly, women, and children, who are dying of dehydration and hunger due to the Army refusing the evacuation of Pilgrims from the Golden Temple Complex.
+A group of pilgrims are locked inside a room in the Parkarma - mostly elderly, women, and children - who are dying of dehydration and hunger due to the Army refusing to evacuate the pilgrims from the Golden Temple Complex.
 The pilgrims are finally able to open the door locking them in.
-One of the women in the room, a mother of a newborn who hasn't eaten or drunk in two days, proceeds to go under fire to bring water for her child from the sarovar.
+One of the women in the room - a mother of a newborn who hasn't eaten or drunk in two days - proceeds to go under fire to bring water for her child from the Sarovar.
 However, one of the elderly pilgrims, Bachan Singh Maan, stops the mother and volunteers to bring water for her child.
-When he comes out of the room as the firing stops, just when he dips in the sarovar, Indian Army machine gunners kill him.
+When he comes out of the room as the firing stops, just as he dips in the sarovar, Indian Army machine gunners kill him.

-The story flash forwards to September 1986, where Satwant Kaur is living alone and spends her days sitting outside the area police station.
+The story flash forwards to September 1986, where Satwant Kaur is living alone and spends her days sitting outside the local police station.
 Satwant Kaur now feeds poor children and her son's best friend Bittu, a Hindu.
-It's revealed that Satwant's son, Shiva went to work in the field one year ago and never came back.
-To cope with the loss, Satwant treats Bittu as her son, much to the jealousy and anger of his Hindu parents.
-Bittu moves on to take Satwant Kaur to a human-rights lawyer who is known to have found many boys who were kidnapped by the Punjab Police and keeps a record of the boys who were killed in fake encounters.
+It's revealed that Satwant's son, Shiva went to work in the fields one year ago and never came back.
+To cope with the loss, Satwant treats Bittu as her son, much to the jealousy of his Hindu parents.
+Bittu moves on to take Satwant Kaur to a human-rights lawyer, who is known to have found many boys who were kidnapped by the Punjab Police and keeps a record of the boys who were killed in fake encounters.

 The story then flashes back to 1984, a day before Operation Blue Star.
-Shivjeet, or Shiva, is a college going young adult who is an avid fan of Kuldeep Manak and loves Jeeti his classmate.
-Jeeti also reciprocates his feelings.
-Shiva is having a land feud with his corrupt and drug-addicted cousin Jaggi, who is best friends with the village Inspector Deep Singh Rana.
-Inspector Deep Singh Rana enters, a sadistic, apathetic, police officer who kills innocent Sikhs for rank promotions and under orders from the Central Government.
+Shivjeet, or Shiva, is a college going young adult who is an avid fan of Kuldeep Manak and loves Jeeti: his classmate.
+Jeeti reciprocates his feelings.
+Shiva has a land feud with his corrupt and drug-addicted cousin Jaggi, who is best friends with the village Inspector Deep Singh Rana.
+Inspector Deep Singh Rana enters - a sadistic, apathetic, police officer - who kills innocent Sikhs for rank promotions under orders from the Central Government.
 While facing Jaggi and Rana, Shiva guarantees that none of them can plough his land while he's still alive.
-At home, Shiva has an argument with his father because his father is a law-abiding and court-going man while Shiva believes that none other than the almighty guarantees his rights.
-Satwant Kaur reveals to Shiva of her knowledge of his secretive dating of Jeeti.
+At home, Shiva has an argument with his father; his father is a law-abiding and court-going man, while Shiva believes that none other than the Almighty guarantees his rights.
+Satwant Kaur reveals to Shiva of her knowledge of his secretive dating with Jeeti.
 In the morning, Bachan Singh leaves for Amritsar.